joeljacobson/vagrant-riak-cluster/README.md

 ## How is this better than `make devrel`?

-Standing up a local Riak cluster within Vagrant is better than `make devrel` because:
+Standing up a local Riak cluster within Vagrant is better than `make devrel`
+because:

-* Opportunity to install Riak on the operating system you intend to deploy with
+* It installs Riak on the operating system you intend to deploy on in production
-* Opportunity to use the actual packages you'll deploy with in production
+* It uses the actual packages you'll deploy with in production
-* Test failure scenarios that include the machine (failed disks, network partitions, etc)
+* It allows you to test failure scenarios that include the machine (failed disks, network partitions, etc.)
-* Test with different resource allocations

 ## How is this worse than `make devrel`?

+Standing up a local Riak cluster within Vagrant is worse than `make devrel`
+because:

-* Takes longer to stand up a cluster
+* It takes longer (minutes) to stand up a cluster
-* Uses more resoruces on your local machine
+* It uses more resources on your local machine
-* Involves VirtualBox
+* It involves VirtualBox